Porting NEXTSPACE to FreeBSD: A Seven-Phase Journey

 Phase III: Snapshots

-The most common file-system used in FreeBSD is zfs (zed-eff-ess) which
+The most common file-system used in FreeBSD is zfs (“zed-eff-ess”), which has

-features a really powerful feature: you can snapshot file system trees and name
+a superpower: you can snapshot a file system tree at any point and name it.

 Phase IV: Peanut butter meets jelly

-So the workflow I discovered was: edit code on my host operating system.
-Share
+The workflow I landed on was: edit code on my host operating system, share that

 Phase V: Chase the Bugs

-Once I got this development harness in place, I could dive into the real work of making sure these installing scripts did the right thing.
+Once the development harness was in place, I could dive into the real work of making NEXTSPACE actually build and run on FreeBSD.
 And here’s where Claude really started to show value.
 You see, the NEXTSPACE codebase is divided into a number of applications written in Objective-C. It’s the language I chased many years ago while learning to program.
 I’ve never shipped anything of size in it.

 It’s also the case that the window manager was written in C. This is a language that I have an understanding of, but no real comfort.
 I’ve never shipped anything of size in it.